deislabs/wagi/README.md

 That means that writing a Wagi module is as easy as sending properly formatted content to standard output.
 If you want to understand the details, read the [Common Gateway Interface 1.1](https://tools.ietf.org/html/rfc3875) specification.

-- [env_wagi](https://github.com/deislabs/env_wagi): Dump the environment that WAGI sets up, including env vars and args.
-- [hello-wagi-grain](https://github.com/deislabs/hello-wagi-grain): An easy-to-read Grain example for WAGI.
-- [hello-wagi-as](https://github.com/deislabs/hello-wagi-as): AssemblyScript example using environment variables and query params.
+Take a look at the [Wagi Examples Repository](https://github.com/deislabs/wagi-examples) for examples in various languages.

-- [Wagi Fileserver](https://github.com/deislabs/wagi-fileserver): A fileserver written in Grain, compiled to Wasm, and ready to run in Wagi.
+For a "production grade" (whatever that means for a pre-release project) module, checkout out the [Wagi Fileserver](https://github.com/deislabs/wagi-fileserver): A fileserver written in Grain, compiled to Wasm, and ready to run in Wagi.

 ## Contributing